 Launched in 1967 at Halewood the first generation Escort, known as Mark 1, was the successor to the Ford Anglia.
 This car was among the last of the Mark I Escort’s produced there.

 The Ford Escort is considered to be the best selling car of all time with more than 4 million of them purchased throughout their production run.

 This car was transferred to the Museum of Liverpool from Coventry Transport Museum in 2013 to add to our collection of locally manufactured vehicles.
-It is on display in our Atrium until mid May, complete with typical 1970s accessories - furry dice and a nodding dog.
+It went on display in our Atrium complete with typical 1970s accessories - furry dice and a nodding dog.